-Books have been important to humans almost as long as language.
-Books have functions other than the obvious source of information, these are:-
+Books have been necessary to humans for almost as long as the language.
+Books have functions other than the apparent source of information; these are:-

 - Collectors Items

 - A Record of History (though not consistently accurate).

 Many collectors buy books for their subject area to form part of their collection.
 Often, if they want to read the book, they will buy a cheaper edition to preserve the condition of their collected piece.

 The condition of a book is often made worse by inappropriate handling.
 On the other hand, careful opening and storage can help readers last in their bindings for well over 100 years.